-An exploration of the theology and practice of Christian evangelism in relation to youth and young adults in a postmodern, post-Christendom world culminating in the development of a practical theological response to evangelism with young people in
+An exploration of the theology and practice of Christian evangelism in relation to youth and young adults in a postmodern, post-Christendom world culminating in the development of a practical theological response to evangelism with young people in particular socio-cultural contexts.
+Fulfills the evangelism requirement for election to probationary membership / commissioning in the UMC as specified in The Book of Discipline 2012, Par.
+324.4a.
+2 credit hours Spring 2015 D. Powe

-D. Powe

-CM-274 Missional Fellows Seminar I/1

-Introduction to theology and practice of missional church.
+CM-274 Missional Fellows Seminar I/1 Introduction to theology and practice of missional church.
 Fellows support projects and theological reflection for service projects in Spiritual Formation course; participate in missional church projects; and prepare their own missional project.
 Only open to Missional Fellows.
 2 credit hours Every Fall semester S. Marullo

-CM-275 Missional Fellows Seminar I/2
+CM-275 Missional Fellows Seminar 1/2

 Introduction to theology and practice of missional church.
 Fellows support projects and theological reflection for service projects in Spiritual Formation course; participate in missional church projects; and prepare their own missional project.
 Only open to Missional Fellows.
-2 credit hours

-Pre-req CM-274 Every Spring semester S. Marullo
+2 credit hours Pre-req CM-274 Every Spring semester S. Marullo

-CM-276 Missional Fellows Seminar II/1
+CM-276 Missional Fellows Seminar II/I

 Second year of study on theology and practice of missional church.
 Fellows participate in missional church projects and prepare their own missional project.
 Only open to Missional Fellows.
-2 credit hours

-Pre-req CM-274, CM-275 Every Fall semester S. Marullo
+2 credit hours Pre-req CM-274, CM-275 Every Fall semester S. Marullo